Ujjwal120605/rag/README.md

 - Works seamlessly both locally and on **Streamlit Cloud**.

 ---
+##Live Demo
+well ive deployed it on streamlit website this is how it looks (https://xhafk39x7r8rvjkwli6wbn.streamlit.app/)
 ## 🧩 Tech Stack

 | Component | Technology Used |